 Prior to Procedure

-- Have your weight, blood pressure, and temperature taken
+- Weight, blood pressure, and temperature will be taken

 A medicine may be placed over the area the needle is placed.
 This will help to numb the skin.

 Hemodialysis is done at a dialysis center or hospital.
 It may be done at home with assistance.
 They will need to gain access to your blood flow.
 This may be through a large IV in one of the major veins of the neck.
 The fistula will be used if one is available.

 Blood will pass through one needle, into a tube to a machine.
 The machine will filter and clean the blood.
 It will then be passed out through a tube and back into your body.
 You will sit in a chair while the process works.

 Hemodialysis is usually done 3 times a week.
 Each treatment can last 3 to 4 hours.
 The specific time needed depends on your needs.

 You will not feel the blood exchange.
 There may be some discomfort when the needle is placed.

 Your blood pressure will be checked.
 Some may have a decrease in blood pressure.
 It can cause nausea, headache, or cramps.
 This may happen less often in later treatment.